sslou/personal_website/content/authors/admin/_index.md

 title: Sunny S Lou, MD PhD
 ---

-I'm a fellow in the Division of Adult Cardiothoracic Anesthesiology at the Washington University School of Medicine in St Louis.
-My research interests include leveraging information from the electronic health record to develop models for clinical decision support and to improve anesthesiology workflow.
+I'm an Instructor in the Divisions of Cardiothoracic Anesthesiology, Clinical and Translational Research (DoCTR), and Institute for Informatics (I2) at the Washington University School of Medicine in St Louis.
+My research interests include leveraging information from the electronic health record to develop models for clinical decision support and improve clinician workflow.

 {{< icon name="download" pack="fas" >}} {{< staticref "media/LouSunny_CV.pdf" "newtab" >}}Download my CV{{< /staticref >}}.